 What are you doing to maintain physical fitness and mental sanity during these pandemic times?
-We’re now in the seventh week of home officing at Mercer Capital, and I have to say it’s been strange.
+We’re now in the seventh week of home office at Mercer Capital, and I have to say it’s been strange.
 This past weekend I spent a little bit of time reflecting on what it is that I have tried to do to maintain physical fitness and mental sanity over these past few weeks.
-Because life has been different.

 A baker’s dozen of things to think about or just to try.

 Number one, set up your home office well.
 I didn’t really have a home office until last weekend, weekend before last, my wife help me set this up.
 She put in one of her beautiful paintings, actually a couple of them and some beautiful furniture.
 I got everything set up and I can work pretty doggone effectively from here.
 So, number one, set up the home office well.

 Number two, to use Zoom or Teams to communicate.
 And to personalize calls and to minimize isolation.
 It’s really easy to feel isolated in these times.

 Number three, connect with two or three people every day.
 Might be a brother or a sister or a husband or a wife if you’re separated or an uncle or a child.
 It doesn’t matter – connect with two or three people every day.
 They’ll appreciate it, and so will you.

 Number four, has to do with a daily habit.
 I used to drink a lot of coffee.
 So now I’m trying to do coffee, water, water, coffee, water, water, coffee.
 And when I do that I cut my coffee consumption by two-thirds – and “they” say it’s good for you.

 Number five, stop work no later than 5:30 or 6:00.
 Particularly if you start early like a lot of people do, because you need time to rest your mind.
 You need time to do other things and spend time with your family.